-Research (FHS 401 or another 401 course) is a P/NP course required of all students.
-To fulfill this requirement, students also may take a 401 Research course in a relevant academic program (e.g., Women and Gender Studies WGS: 401; Sociology SOC: 401; Psychology PSY: 401).
-Students enrolled in 401 Research choose a range of qualifying research activities to complete.
-Students must complete a minimum of 30 hours of qualifying research activities per credit of FHS 401.
-Students in the Prevention Science emphasis are required to complete 2 credits (a minimum of 60 hours of qualifying research activities).
+Research (FHS 401 or another 401 course) is a P/NP course required of all FHS students.
+Students in the Direct Service Intensive track are required to complete 1 credit (a minimum of 30 hours of qualifying research activities).
+Students in the Fundamentals track are required to complete 3 credits (a minimum of 90 hours of qualifying research activities) and students in the Prevention Science Track are required to complete 7 credits (a minimum of 210 hours of qualifying research activities).